leadbraw/leadbraw/README.md

 # Noah Dangerfield
-Senior studying Computer Science at the University of Washington, Tacoma.
-Currently seeking a summer 2025 internship and/or new grad full stack role.
+Recent computer science graduate.
+Full Stack Developer Intern @ Cribbi.
+Currently seeking new grad full stack development roles.
 I'm a quick study with any unfamiliar technology and am passionate about writing clean, maintainable code to build things I can be proud of.

-### Currently Learning
-- React
-- C#

 ### Languages, Tools, Frameworks
 <div>